 Now you can relax a little on the promotion side and look more at the big picture on the content side.
 You may be able to post longer pieces because you have real fans who read every word.
 You may be able to veer off from your niche a bit more and just generally be more creative with what you write.
-You can stop worrying so much about “feeding the beast” with catchy linkbait posts and concentrate more on creating work that really matters, writing that deserves a big audience and will get it—because people know you and trust you.
+You can stop worrying so much about "feeding the beast" with catchy linkbait posts and listicles.
+You can concentrate more on creating work that really matters, writing that deserves a big audience and will get it---because people know you and trust you.

 Stage 4 growth strategies:

-- Go to conferences and find other way to meet power players in your niche face-to-face.
+Go to conferences and find other ways to meet power players in your niche face-to-face.

 Build alliances and develop business partnerships.